 - Barbecue Chicken, Pineapple and Bacon French Bread Pizza by yellowblissroad.com

 Dear Reader, how are you guying to bake your Hawaiian Pizza?

 Free E-Book available for a limited time.
 Grab yours now and get instantly inspired!

 - pinch Salt

-- Make a ball and place it back into the mixing bowl, sprinkle some flour equally on top and cover with a cloth or plastic wrap.
-At this point I heat up my oven for a few seconds until it is nice warm inside, put it off and keep the bowl with the dough inside the warm oven for about 1 hour or until the dough has risen double in size.
+- Make a ball and place it back into the mixing bowl, sprinkle some flour equally on top and cover with a cloth.
+Leave your dough to rise for a few hours until double in size.

 - Take out your big fat dough and work it out shortly with your clean hands and some flour.
-Then roll out the dough into a ½ centimeter thick round pizza base.
+Then roll or stretch out the dough into a thin roundish pizza base.

-- Top the Pizza dough with the Tomato Paste and season with salt, pepper, and pizza seasoning.
+- Top the pizza dough with the Tomato Paste and spread it out.

 - Place the ham, pineapple chunks over the pizza crust and generously cover with cheese.